-Qualcomm introduces new Snapdragon 800 and 600 quad-core processorsAlex Wagner - Deputy Managing Editor, News Desk
+Qualcomm introduces new Snapdragon 800 and 600 quad-core processorsAlex Wagner - Editorial Director of News and Content

 Hopefully you haven't become too accustomed to Qualcomm's naming system for its Snapdragon brand of mobile processors, because today the company decided to give its chips a new naming scheme.
 Whereas the Snapdragon family used to go by the S1, S2, S3 and S4 identifiers, Qualcomm has now decided to go with Snapdragon 200, Snapdragon 400, Snapdragon 600 and Snapdragon 800 names.
 As one might expect, the Snapdragon 600 and Snapdragon 800 are the high-end members of the new group.